Townsend's warbler: Life history

 Their breeding habitats are coniferous forests with large trees on the northwestern coast of North America.
 Their nests are shallow cups built with grass and lined with moss.
 These nests are usually placed atop a branch in a conifer.
 The female lays 4 to 5 brown-speckled white eggs.

 This bird is closely related to the hermit warbler, and the two species interbreed where their ranges overlap.

 Birds from Haida Gwaii migrate short distances further south on the Pacific coast.
 Other birds winter in Mexico, Central America, and the south-western United States.

 They forage actively in the higher branches, often gleaning insects from foliage and sometimes hovering or catching insects in flight.
-They mainly eat insects and spiders and seeds.
+They mainly eat insects, spiders, and seeds.
 Outside of the nesting season, these birds forage in mixed flocks.
 In winter, they also eat berries and plant nectar, and honeydew directly from the anus of scale insects.

 The song of the male bird is a buzzed zee-zee-zee-bzz-zee or weazy weazy weazy weazy twea, somewhat similar to that of its eastern relative, the black-throated green warbler.
 The call is a sharp tup.

 This bird was named after the American ornithologist, John Kirk Townsend.
 Although Townsend is also credited with first describing this bird, he used a name chosen by Thomas Nuttall, who was travelling with him, and so sidestepped the convention against naming a species after oneself.